Books for siblings of children who are chronically ill or hospitalized:

 “When Someone You Love Has Cancer,” by Alaric Lewis (Ages 5-10)

 A great guide for helping children who have someone they love that has cancer.
-It helps to explain all of the emotions that they may or possible outcomes that they may experience.
+It helps to explain all of the emotions they may have or possible outcomes they may experience.

 Books on Diabetes for Children: